se-edu/se-book/cppToJava/exceptions/how/index.md

 <frontmatter>
-title: "C++ to Java: Exceptions: What are Exceptions?"
+title: "C++ to Java: Exceptions: How to use"
 </frontmatter>

 <include src="unit-inPage-asFlat.md" boilerplate />